Kong/docs.konghq.com/app/_hub/kong-inc/response-transformer/index.md

       description: List of `property:value` pairs.
 If the property is not present in the JSON body, add it with the given value.
 If it is already present, the two values (old and new) will be aggregated in an array.
     - name: append.json_types
       required: false
-      datatype: array of string, boolean, or number elements
+      datatype: array of string elements
+      description: |
-      description: List of JSON type names.
+        List of JSON type names.
 Specify the types of the JSON values returned when appending JSON properties.
+Each string element can be one of: boolean, number, or string.

 ---